 Morgan Freeman converted his 124-acre ranch into a giant honeybee sanctuary to save the bees

 He talked about this endeavor when he guested on The Tonight Show with Jimmy Fallon.
-Prior to his appearance on the show, he had only been beekeeping for a few weeks.
+Before his appearance on the show, he had only been beekeeping for a few weeks.

 During his interview, Freeman discussed his firsthand experience with the bees as well as the important role of these insects in the preservation of a healthy environment.